 Good news is if you already have PTO attachment capability, you can buy a Titan attachment (listed below) and increase that depth to 4 feet.
 Just message the seller and ask for details.

 This Titan attachment is one of the deepest drill bit available at 48 inches or 4 feet.
 If you already have a PTO then this would be the perfect addition for your tractor.
+This attachment comes with 8 cutting teeth and a large diameter of 24 inches.

+It’s a titch heavy so you will most likely need assistance to attach this to your 3 point.
+There are 4 diameters available so you can find exactly what you need: 6″, 9″, 18″ and 24″.
 Unfortunately the round to hex and hex to round converters are sold separately but ask the seller for details.

 Best Tractor Auger Buyers Guide